 This issue must be resolved if we hope to build an effective fight against oppression.
 As the authors state,

-[Either] oppressions such as racism and sexism become battlegrounds to unite workers in the larger challenge for power, or they become battlegrounds in the intra-class struggle over resources.
-(181)
+[Either] oppressions such as racism and sexism become battlegrounds to unite workers in the larger challenge for power, or they become battlegrounds in the intra-class struggle over resources. (p.181)

 How should unions relate to employers?

 Fletcher and Gapasin describe how American unions embraced a social contract with employers after World War II.
-By the late 1970’s, employers were clearly on the warpath, demanding concession contracts to roll back wages and benefits.
-Both Republican and Democratic administrations backed the capitalist class.
+By the late 1970’s, employers were clearly on the warpath, demanding concession contracts that rolled back wages and benefits.
+Both Republican and Democratic administrations backed the capitalist agenda.

-Despite escalating assaults, most union leaders accepted employers’ demands for concessions, no matter how deep, in the hope that once profitability was restored, they could regain lost ground.
-However, even as the economy boomed during the 1980s and 1990s, the demand for concessions continued.
+Despite escalating assaults, most union leaders accepted employers’ demands for concessions, no matter how deep, in the hope that they could regain lost ground once profitability was restored.
+However, the demand for concessions continued, even as the economy boomed during the 1980s and 1990s.

-I would argue that the problem is not simply one of wrong strategies or wrong-headed union leaders, but the fact that the union bureaucracy is a class apart from the workers it professes to represent.
-As long as the bureaucracy is more invested in protecting its material assets than defending its members, it will never challenge the labor laws that prevent effective strike action.
+I would argue that the problem is not simply one of wrong strategies by union leaders, but the fact that the union bureaucracy is a class apart from the workers it claims to represent.
+As long as the bureaucracy is more invested in protecting its material assets than in defending its members, it will not challenge labor laws that prevent effective strike action.
 The authors warn,

-As long as unions operate solidly within capitalism, accepting its basic rules and premises as permanent, they may be marching to their doom.
-(214)
+As long as unions operate solidly within capitalism, accepting its basic rules and premises as permanent, they may be marching to their doom. (p.214)